Why did God Create Sex?

 How God could have handled reproduction in human beings

-Up to this point, we have seen that
+Up to this point, we have seen that one of the purposes for which

-one of the purposes for which God created sex was procreation.
-We then see that
+God created sex was procreation.
+We then see that God wanted sex only to occur

-God wanted sex only to occur within marriage.
-When you put together what we
+within marriage.
+When you put together what we have so far, you can see that

-and a man and a woman within the confines of marriage.
+God only wants children being produced between and a man and a woman within the

-But God could have created marriage
+But God could have

-the Bible defines, with man leading, protecting and providing for his wife as
+relationship as the Bible defines, with man leading, protecting and providing

-Christ does the Church, without giving him the capability of having sex.
-He
+for his wife as Christ does the Church, without giving him the capability of

-Christ, without designing her to have sex with a man.
+submits to Christ, without designing her to have sex with a man.

-All of this could have been done
+All of this could have

-and fertilizes the eggs, and they do this with no physical contact.
+comes by and fertilizes the eggs, and they do this with no physical contact.

-Even if God wanted us to have sex
+Even if God wanted us to

-they have sex for reproductive purposes only and then they are done.
+period they have sex for reproductive purposes only and then they are done.

 How God made our sexuality tells us a lot about his purposes for